Skip to content

 Create a drag model with multiple ballistic coefficients.

 Constructs a DragModel using multiple BC measurements at different velocities, interpolating between them to create a more accurate drag function.
-This is useful for projectiles whose BC varies significantly with velocity.

 Parameters: